Pintxos Hondarribia An Adventure in Basque Cuisine by JetSettingFools.com

 Travel Camera

 Basque Country Spain is an absolutely gorgeous country!
 Capture the beauty with a real travel camera, rather than using your phone.
-We carry a DSLR Canon Rebel (which is great budget camera for beginners!) with a 18-135mm lens (so we only have to carry one with us).
+We use a DSLR Canon Rebel (which is great budget camera for beginners!) with a 18-135mm lens (so we only have to carry one with us).

 Spain Travel Insurance